zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/gcp/_index.md

 minutes_to_complete: 60

-who_is_this_for: Developers new to Arm virtual machines on GCP
+who_is_this_for: This is an introductory topic for software developers new to Arm virtual machines in the Google Computer Platform (GCP)

 learning_objectives:
     - Deploy Arm virtual machines using the Google Cloud Console